TheIronBorn/simd_prngs/README.md

 - `Xoshiro256StarStar`: The Xoshiro256** PRNG
 - `Pcg32`: A PCG PRNG (XSH 64/32 RR (LCG) variant).
 - `Xsm32`, `Xsm64`: A small random-access PRNG designed by Chris Doty-Humphrey
+- `ChaCha4`: A stream cipher designed by Daniel J. Bernstein.
+We reduce the rounds to 4 for a faster non-cryptographic version.

 Most of the PRNGs are parallelized scalar PRNGs.
 For most of those, variants with all vector lanes available with [`stdsimd`](https://github.com/rust-lang-nursery/stdsimd) are provided.